-By Caitlyn Buchanan, 25th May 2017
+By Sinéad Floody, 25th May 2017 (Updated 13th January 2021)

-What is a Constitution?
+What is the Company Constitution?

 A Constitution is a formal document that sets out the rules governing a company.
 It also defines the relationship between the company, shareholders, director and other officers of the company.
-As long as the Constitution does not conflict with the Companies Act 2014 or any subsequent amendments, it represents a binding agreement between the company and its shareholders and officers.
+As long as the company’s Constitution does not conflict with the Companies Act 2014 or any subsequent amendments, it represents a binding agreement between the company and its shareholders and officers.
 This is an important legal document that has to be taken into consideration when registering a new company.
 A constitution should be filed with the CRO on incorporation and when a new Constitution is adopted, or a change has been made, a resolution of shareholders must be passed and copy filed with the Companies Registration Office for it to take effect.

-Before the Companies Act 2014, Private Limited Companies had “Memorandum and Articles of Association.”
+Before the Companies Act 2014, Private Limited Companies had a “Memorandum and Articles of Association.”
 The Companies Act 2014 has replaced the Memorandum & Articles of Association with a Constitution for LTD companies and hence becoming the new governing document for most companies.
 However, for other company types, such as a Company Limited by Guarantee (CLG), both terms are generally used within the document as they have a Memorandum & Articles within their constitution.

 IMPORTANT NOTE: Any company set up before the Companies Act 2014 commenced on 1st June 2015, should update their Memorandum and Articles of Association so that it references the new legislation.
 This is very important should you wish to avail of any new company features that commenced as part of the Companies Act 2014 such as single director company.
-For more information on the new features, please refer to I didn’t Convert my Company, What do I do Now?
+For more information on the new features, please refer to I didn’t Convert my Company, What do I do Now?Company Constitution Drafting Service

 Yes.
 This is a legal requirement when forming a new company, it is up to the owners to decide if they will file a lengthy Constitution with their company documents.
 If the owners choose not to draw up a long Constitution the standard one page Constitution in the Companies Act 2014 will govern the company and active members, taking the Companies Act 2014 as it stands.
-With a Constitution in place the rules contained in the Act will still apply but they can be negated or modified as laid out in the Constitution.
+With a Constitution in place, the rules contained in the Act will still apply but they can be negated or modified as laid out in the Constitution.
 However, in general, the Constitution cannot contravene or be inconsistent with the Act.

 Can I Write a Constitution Myself?